Actionable Book Summary: The Laws Of Human Nature By Robert Greene

 The Core Idea:

 We’ll inevitably encounter individuals who will make our lives difficult and unpleasant.
-The general idea of Robert Green is to assist you with spotting who those guys are and swiftly disarming them.
+Robert Green’s general idea is to assist us with spotting who those guys are and swiftly disarming them.
 Also, help us understand what drives people so we can avoid and defend ourselves from the life-sucking bastards who want to hurt us or use us as a stepping-stone for their career.

 Note: Looking for a quicker way to learn the key lessons from best-selling books?
 Check out my 30 seconds downloadable PDF with only the essentials.
 Available for both desktop and phone: Desktop; Phone.

 Nothing hurts like interacting with another fellow human.
 We’re the best when it comes down to traumatizing others.
 Not only, we’re also continually judging them and wishing they’ll become something they’re not, especially when you’re managing a team or when you’re raising a child.
 You’ll often want your child to stop playing with his food and remain still when you’re grocery shopping, for example.
 You’ll also want your team to work as hard as possible if you’re their manager.

 Changing others is everyone’s fetish.
 We want people to think and act in a certain way.
 A lot of times wanting to adjust their behavior so it can be directly beneficial for us.
 To our disappointment, this is not possible.
 Or to be 100% correct, not something that will have a long-lasting effect.
 You can threaten your child with punishment to make him comply with your direct order but this won’t make the young troublemaker obedient in the future.
 He’ll only learn how better to cover up his deeds.

 Everyone is different and if we continuously get upset and frustrated when people are not following our advice we’ll soon become mentally unstable.
 I mean, you can go nuts if you’re managing a team of people – no matter the size of the team – and you’re constantly reviewing their work.